influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/config.md

 ### retention-autocreate = true

-Retention policy auto-creation automatically creates a [`DEFAULT` retention policy](/influxdb/v1.0/concepts/glossary/#retention-policy-rp) when a database is created named `autogen`.
+Retention policy auto-creation automatically creates the [`DEFAULT` retention policy](/influxdb/v1.0/concepts/glossary/#retention-policy-rp) `autogen` when a database is created.
-The retention policy is has a name of `autogen` with an infinite duration and is also set as the database's `DEFAULT` retention policy, which is used when a write or query does not specify a retention policy.
+The retention policy `autogen` has an infinite duration and is also set as the database's `DEFAULT` retention policy, which is used when a write or query does not specify a retention policy.
 Disable this setting to prevent the creation of this retention policy when creating databases.